 Expect Copper prices to trade lower today: Angel Commodities

-According to Angel Commodities, LME Copper prices are currently trading higher by 0.1 percent at $5489/t.
-Prices are expected to trade lower today as high inventories at both LME and Shanghai warehouses will add to supply woes.
+According to Angel Commodities, LME Copper prices are currently trading higher by 0.4 percent at $5520/t.
+We expect MCX copper prices to trade lower today.

 Angel Commodities' report on Copper